 - Check Siteimprove once a week to see if any new issues have come up in your content.

-- Use the Every Time You Publish a Page checklist when you create new content or edit existing content.
+- Use the Every Time You Publish a Page guide below when you create new content or edit existing content.

 Every time you publish a page